Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 ## Abstract

-This PNSIP specifies a TLD, registrar, and resolver interface for reverse resolution of Ethereum addresses using PNS.
-This permits associating a human-readable name with any Ethereum blockchain address.
-Resolvers can be certain that the reverse record was published by the owner of the Ethereum address in question.
+This PNSIP specifies a TLD, registrar, and resolver interface for reverse resolution of Pulsechain addresses using PNS.
+This permits associating a human-readable name with any Pulsechain blockchain address.
+Resolvers can be certain that the reverse record was published by the owner of the Pulsechain address in question.

 ## Motivation